 A bear is killed about 40 percent of the time a depredation permit is issued.
 Over the 25-year period (1977 -2001), males represent 81 percent of the bears taken on depredation permits.
 This is partly due to the larger home ranges of male bears and greater aggression between males, causing them to move to less suitable areas.

 Depredation permits over the past 25 years have been issued for a variety of reasons.
 Fifty percent of the depredation permits were issued for damage caused to structures or other property such as vehicles, trailers, recreational vehicles, etc. Livestock represented the next most abundant category with 15 percent.
 Livestock includes cattle, sheep, goats, pigs and horses.
 Orchards and fowl (chickens, geese and ducks) each represented 11 percent of the total, and beehives represented 8 percent.
 Crops, safety and pets represent the final 5 percent.

-The best methods for preventing bears from falling into any category in the CDFW policy is for humans to live smartly in bear habitat.
-Taking the first step toward living responsibly in bear habitat will make the last step of the CDFW bear policy unnecessary.
+The best methods for preventing bears from falling into any category in CDFW policy is for humans to live smartly in bear habitat.
+Taking the first step toward living responsibly in bear habitat will make the last step of CDFW bear policy unnecessary.